junga-com/bg-core/readme.md

 ## Key features include...
+Click on each item to scroll down to its mini-tutorial.

- * import: system for importing (aka sourcing) bash libraries.
+ * [Script Modularity](#Script-Modularity): An Import System for importing (aka sourcing) bash libraries.
    See man(3) import  (you need to specify the section like man -s3 import)
+ * [Testing](#Testing): A system for maintaining unit tests alongside scripts and other resources.
+ * [Debugging](#Debugging): Features to debug BASH scripts using a debugger or tracing.
+ * [Error Handling](#Error-Handling): Make robust scripts that print relevant diagnostics when they do not succeed.
+ * [Documentation](#Documentation): Produce man pages and web sites automatically from scripts content.
- * options processing: easy, idiomatic options processing syntax that supports short and long options both with and without arguments and short option concatenation.
-Works for functions and commands.
+ * [Command Structure](#Command-Structure): Supports a simple pattern for defining the options and positional parameters that a command script or script function accepts.
+Automatically supports short and long form options with and without arguments.
+Automatically supports command line completion to document the optional and required parameters.
- * in-place cmdline argument completion: your script provides the completion data to bash so that the syntax is maintained in one place
-   See man(3) _bgbc-complete-viaCmdDelegation, man(3) oob_printBashCompletion, and man(3) oob_invokeOutOfBandSystem
+ * [Daemons](#Daemons): Create a script application that is controlled on the target host as a daemon.
+ * [Configuration Files](#Configuration-Files): Read and set configuration settings in various file formats.
+ * [Object Oriented Bash](#Object-Oriented-Bash): Use object oriented techniques to organize BASH script code.
+ * [Plugins](#Plugins): Plugins provide a way to build features that can be extended by third party scripts delivered in different packages.
+ * [RBACPermission Plugins](#RBACPermission-Plugins): Define permissions that can be granted to users that results in the user being able to perform only a specific function.
+ * [Collect Plugins](#Collect-Plugins): Activating a Collect plugin on a host causes it to record some information periodically.
+This is typically used to collect information on hosts into a central management system.
+ * [Declarative Configuration Part 1 -- Creqs](#declarative-configuration-part-1----creqs): A declarative configuration statement describes how something on a host should be and then can be used to either test to see if the host complies with the description or modify the host so that it does.
+ * [Declarative Configuration Part 2 -- Standards and Config Plugins](#Declarative-Configuration-Part 2----Standards-and-Config-Plugins): These plugin types provide a script written with creqs that represent a unit of configuration that can be applied or checked.

+This is a list of some noteable descrete features...
- * simple text template expansion against the linux environment variables
+ * templates: simple text template expansion against the linux environment variables
- * full featured bash debugger (the debugger UI's are in the bg-dev package)
+ * debugger: full featured bash debugger (the debugger UI's are in the bg-dev package)
- * easy to use error handling patterns with some exception throw / catch semantics and stack traces for script exits See man(3) assertError
+ * assertError: easy to use error handling patterns with some exception throw / catch semantics and stack traces for script exits
- * tracing: system for putting trace statements in scripts that can be turned on/off and redirected to various destinations See man(1) bg-debugCntr
+ * bgtrace: tracing: system for putting trace statements in scripts that can be turned on/off and redirected to various destinations
  * progress feedback: scripts can 'broadcast' their progress and the environment that the script runs and user preferences can determine if and how the progress is displayed
  * bash idioms: various idiomatic functions are provided to make passing parameters to functions and working with bash variables easier
  * cuiWin : when running on a desktop host, a script can open additional terminal windows to provide UI